Auditing and Compliance: Best Practices for Canadian Companies

 Tax Credits

-Small Business Deduction: Canadian-controlled private corporations (CCPCs) are eligible for a reduced tax rate on the first $500,000 of active business income annually.
+Small Business Deduction: Canadian-controlled private corporations (CCPCs) are eligible for a reduced corporate income tax rate on the first $500,000 of active business income annually.

 GST/HST Registration and Compliance